PankajWorks/ambari-agent-simulator/README.md

 * Step 10: Merge this new cluster to existing one

-        python launcher_cluster.py request {yourname}-group-b {yourname}-group-a
+        python launcher_cluster.py merge {yourname}-group-b {yourname}-group-a

 * Step 11: Operate on Ambari-server web GUI
     * Add agents: docker-[0-9]-{yourname}-group-b.weave.local

 ## Introduction to Weave Networking
 [Weave](https://github.com/weaveworks/weave) is a tool to connect Docker containers distributed across different hosts.
-This project use Weave to assign each Docker container (with Ambari-agent) a unique internal IP and a domain name.
+This project uses Weave to assign each Docker container (with Ambari-agent) a unique internal IP and a domain name.
 In each VM, a special Docker container will be launched by Weave to act as a Router, and to connect all the Docker containers in this VM with other Docker containers in other VMs.
 Also, another special Docker container will be launched by Weave to act as a DNS for this VM.